-The SOI Amendment area currently requires minimal storm drainage services, as the area remains primarily agricultural.
+The SOIA Area currently requires minimal storm drainage services, as the area remains primarily agricultural.
 The main surface hydrological features in the SOIA Area are the Sacramento River, the Cosumnes River, and Deer Creek.
 Based on aerial and topographic evaluations, all surface flows on portion of SOIA Area west of SR-99 move generally from east to west and ultimately drain into Beach Stone Lakes.

-The Beach-Stone Lakes Basin is the area is bounded by the Southern Pacific Railroad on the west, Lambert Road on the south, the Western Pacific Railroad on the east, and Morrison Creek on the north.
+The Beach-Stone Lakes Basin is the area bounded by the Southern Pacific Railroad on the west, Lambert Road on the south, the Western Pacific Railroad on the east, and Morrison Creek on the north.
 Point Pleasant is a subarea located within the Beach-Stone Lakes Basin.
 Flooding typically occurs in the Beach-Stone Lakes basin every year, with severe floods occurring about once every 3 years.
 Flooding and drainage problems in the Beach-Stone Lakes basin are primarily a result of inadequate channel capacities during periods of heavy rainfall, of backwater flooding from the Mokelumne River, and of the restricted outlet structure at Lambert Road (SRCSD, 2000).
-As stated by the County of Sacramento Municipal Services Agency, the CALFED project designed to reduce flooding of the area, the North Delta project, will not significantly abate the flood threat in this area.
+As stated by the County of Sacramento Municipal Services Agency, the CALFED project designed to reduce flooding of the area, the North Delta Flood Control and Ecosystem Restoration (North Delta) project, will not significantly abate the flood threat in this area.
+The North Delta project will implement flood control improvements principally on and around McCormack-Williamson Tract, Dead Horse Island, and Grizzly Slough in a manner that benefits aquatic and terrestrial habitats, species, and ecological processes.
+However, the area of improvements, also called the 'solution area' is located approximately 5.5 miles south of the SOIA Area boundary.